viclw17/viclw17.github.io/_posts/2024-08-15-pbr-math-dump.md

 $$ + ... $$

-Pull the sum to the front, we achieve using a single sum for integration with recursion.
+Pull the sum to the front, we achieve **using a single sum for integration with recursion**.

 Pseudocode: